saifuddinvegans/DocumentationTest/Documemntion/FireStoreUserTrigger.md

 **OnCreate**
 ----
-  Function triggred whan a new data added to path user/{userId}
+  Function triggred whan a new data added to path user/{userId} or when any anonymous authentication user create.

 * **call aws api function**